 On old stems its bark is variable between rough and brown, sometimes dark brown, or smooth and greenish grey.
 Young stems are white to ashy, their shapes zigzagging from node to node.

 Short, straight spines (about 2 cm long) occur along the younger stems.
-The spines are cream-coloured with brown tips.
+The spines are cream-coloured with brown tips, not inflated.

 The tree only grows in the most northerly region of South Africa, in parts of Limpopo, Mpumalanga and North West.
-It is more widespread in Namibia, Botswana, Zimbabwe and further north (Coates Palgrave, 2002).
+It is more widespread in Namibia, Botswana, Zimbabwe and further north.